How to Create a Savings Budget for Buying a Second Home

 - Utility bills for the second home

-On average, those things could cost you $749 per month or $2,179 per year.
+Those costs could add up.
 And you'll also need a comfortable emergency fund to handle larger expenses, such as a roof or heating and air system replacement or to cover your homeowner's insurance deductible if you have to file a claim for damage.

 Depending on how much you're already saving to buy a second home, you may include these in your savings budget now or wait until you've closed on the property to add them in.
 If you're waiting until after you buy to save for these additional costs, however, make that a priority so that you're not caught financially unprepared in case a second home-related emergency strikes.